Depression in pregnancy is real. It can start just before pregnancy and can continue up to two years after childbirth.

 Depression In Pregnancy

-At least one in five women suffer from depression during their childbearing years.
+According to the data available, at least one in five women suffer from depression during their childbearing years.
 According to WHO, that figure of 22% doesn’t come down in pregnancy.

 Not treating depression adequately may result in loss of life, because the risk of suicide in postpartum depression is all too real.